apnadkarni/blt/doc/tree.rst

 *treeName* **root** ?\ *rootNode*\ ?
   Sets or gets the root node of the tree.
-If no *rootNode* argument is present, this command returns the id of the root node.
+If no *rootNode* argument is present, this command returns the ID of the root node.
   Normally this is "0".
 If a *rootNode* argument is provided, it will become the new root of the tree.
 This lets you temporarily work within a subset of the tree.
 Changing the root affects operations